storiedmoss153/MAE-563-Air-Prop-Project/README.md

 This project is being used as a learning tool for FORTRAN programming over the summer.
 It also incorporates gnuplotting for plotting plots.
 The main goal of this project is to develop an analysis tool for parametric studies of non-ideal ramjet propulsion performance which will then be used to examine how ramjet performance varies across a range of key parameters.

+Note, to run files on windows, change .out files to .exe files.

 ## Scripts for running individual .f90 files

 ### Module Validation File